eehh-stanford/gceid/README.md

 ## Global Change and Emerging Infectious Disease

-This repository contains the notes and related information for my graduate section for the class, Global Change and Emerging Infectious Disease (Earth Systems 214).
+This repository contains the notes and related information for the graduate section of the class that I teach with [John Openshaw](https://profiles.stanford.edu/john-openshaw), Global Change and Emerging Infectious Disease (Earth Systems 214).

 The notes for the class include (links to come)